raycast/script-commands/README.md

 4. Click `Add Script Directory`
 5. Select directories containing your Script Commands

-💡 We recommend that you don't directly load the community script directories into Raycast to avoid potential restructuring and new script commands suddenly appearing in Raycast.
+**💡 Hint:** We recommend that you don't directly load the community script directories into Raycast to avoid potential restructuring and new script commands suddenly appearing in Raycast.

 ![Add directory](/images/screenshots/add-directory.png)